January 08, 2013

 Alert - Extortion Scam - Alert

-OCT (PHOENIX)- - The Drug Enforcement Administration is warning the public about criminals posing as DEA special agents or other law enforcement personnel as part of an international extortion scheme.
+SEATTLE - The Drug Enforcement Administration is warning the public about criminals posing as DEA special agents or other law enforcement personnel as part of an international extortion scheme.
 This criminal activity has occurred in the past, but is now occurring with much more frequency.
-The DEA Phoenix and Tucson offices are regularly receiving telephone calls from concerned citizens who are the victims of this extortion effort.
+The DEA Seattle Field Division Offices are regularly receiving telephone calls from concerned citizens who are the victims of this extortion effort.

 The criminals call the (who in most cases previously purchased drugs over the internet or by telephone) and identify themselves as DEA agents or law enforcement officials from other agencies.
 The impersonators inform their victims that purchasing drugs over the internet or by telephone is illegal, and that enforcement action will be taken against them unless they pay a fine.
 In most cases, the impersonators instruct their victims to pay the "fine" via wire transfer to a designated location, usually overseas.
 If victims refuse to send money, the impersonators often threaten to arrest them or search their property.
 Some victims who purchased their drugs using a credit card also reported fraudulent use of their credit cards.